8 Glass Coffee Table Setups That Actually Look Good in Real Life

 • A brass articulating floor lamp

 On the table surface?
 Just two small plants in terracotta-style pots and a couple of drinking glasses.
-That simplicity is 100% intentional.
+That simplicity is completely intentional.

 Styling Tips for Bohemian Rooms

-When your room already has this much going on, your glass coffee table decor should emphasize organic, natural materials:
+When your room already has this much going on, your glass coffee table decor should keep things organic and minimal:

-Let the glass frame serve as a visual anchor without trying to compete with everything else.
-In a room this rich, restraint on the coffee table is what ties it all together.
+Let the glass frame serve as a visual anchor without competing with everything else around it.
+In a room this rich and layered, restraint on the coffee table is actually what ties the whole thing together.

 Quick Reference: Match Your Style to Your Glass Table Setup

-Room StyleBest Table FrameWhat to Put on ItWhat to Avoid
+Room StyleBest FrameWhat to Put On ItWhat to Avoid

 Minimalist / ScandinavianWarm wood (oak, pine)Dried botanicals, one candle, single bookBusy trays, too many objects